Alexandros Schinas

 The details of the assassination itself are known: On 18 March 1913, several months after capturing Thessaloniki from the Ottoman Empire during the First Balkan War, King George I was out for a late afternoon walk in the city and, as was his custom, lightly guarded.
 Encountering George on the street near the White Tower, Schinas shot the king once in the back from close range with a revolver, killing him.
 Schinas was arrested and tortured.
 He said he acted alone, blaming his actions on delirium brought on by tuberculosis.
 After several weeks in custody, Schinas died by falling out of a police station window either as murder or suicide.

 The details of Schinas's life before the assassination are unclear.
 His occupation and native Greek birthplace are unconfirmed.
 According to Schinas, he finished medical school but practiced medicine without authorization because he could not afford to pay for a medical degree.
 Several years before the assassination, Schinas may have left Greece for New York City, working in two hotels before returning in February 1913.
 Some contemporary sources reported that he advocated anarchism or socialism, and ran an anarchist school that was shut down by the Greek government.
 Other sources suggested he was mentally ill or exacting revenge against the king for denying a request for financial assistance.
-Conspiracy theories have claimed that Schinas acted as a foreign agent, but no evidence supporting these theories has emerged.
+Other theories have claimed that Schinas acted as a foreign agent, but no direct evidence supporting these theories has emerged.